spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### rename.py
 * This script renames files in a folder based on a regular expression.
     The script is set to rename all files of a given type by replacing an underscore (\_) in the filename with a hyphen (-).

+### resnet50_flowering_or_not.py
+* This script is a workflow from plant images through a ResNet50 to identify if a plant is flowering or not in an image.
+It then emails you the results and displays graphs on the screen.

 ### sentiment_analysis.py
 * This script conducts sentiment analysis, assessing subjectivity and polarity of text data stored in a .csv file.